Turkish cuisine: Desserts

-Cuisine in the late Ottoman Empire was heavily influenced by alafranga style food, in fashion all over Europe and in Russia in the late 19th century.
+Cuisine in the late Ottoman Empire was heavily influenced by alafranga-style food, in fashion all over Europe and in Russia in the late 19th century.
 In the Turkish context it has been regarded as a symbol of Westernization.
-This influence could still be seen in the earliest cookbooks of the early Republican period like the first edition of the Türk Kadınlar Tatlı Kitabı (Turkish Women's Book of Desserts) which had recipes for Western style sponge cake (pandispanya), mille feuille, petit beurre and other western desserts.
+This influence could still be seen in the earliest cookbooks of the early Republican period like the first edition of the Türk Kadınlar Tatlı Kitabı (Turkish Women's Book of Desserts) which had recipes for Western-style sponge cake (pandispanya), mille-feuille, petit beurre and other Western desserts.
 The revised edition published in 1966 devoted far more attention to traditional confectionery like şekerpare, baklava and helva.

-One of the world-renowned desserts of Turkish cuisine is baklava.
+One of the best-known desserts in Turkish cuisine is baklava.
 Baklava is made either with pistachios or walnuts.
 Turkish cuisine has a range of baklava-like desserts which include şöbiyet, bülbül yuvası, sütlü nuriye, and burma.

 Kadayıf is a common Turkish dessert that employs shredded yufka.
 There are different types of kadayıf: tel (wire) or burma (wring) kadayıf, both of which can be prepared with either walnuts or pistachios.

 Although carrying the label "kadayıf", ekmek kadayıfı is totally different from "tel kadayıf".
-Künefe and ekmek kadayıfı are rich in syrup and butter, and are usually served with kaymak (clotted/scrambled butter).
+Künefe and ekmek kadayıfı are rich in syrup and butter, and are usually served with kaymak (clotted or scrambled butter).
 Künefe contains wire kadayıf with a layer of melted cheese in between and it is served hot with pistachios or walnuts.